beejjorgensen/cs344_curriculum/week03/exploration-3.1.md

 }
 ```

-Note: since there's no newiine on the prompt, above, we might not see it
+Note: since there's no newline on the prompt, above, we might not see it
 on the output because C is buffering it to minimize the number of
 syscalls to `write()` it has to make.
 Calling `fflush()` forces the
 output to be sent.